tomasmcguinness/matter-esp32-home-connect-bridge/README.md

 <img width="500" alt="image" src="https://github.com/user-attachments/assets/330fc1f3-bdf4-4e56-ae0d-cdb371db7c73" />

+> [!NOTE]
+> Before you say it, I know `Program` is spelt incorrectly.
+The code is showing the wrong glyph for the letter m :)

 ## Setup

 There are two steps involved in setting up the device.
 After flashing the firmware and powering it up..